xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.8.3 (2022/11/13)

+* New feature: set the font style based on the text color detected [#issue322](https://github.com/xulihang/ImageTrans-docs/issues/322)
+* ScreenReader: Display the screenshot in 100% ratio

 ### v1.8.2 (2022/10/29)

 * In typesetting mode, hide the borders of text boxes when they are being moved (You can disable this feature in Preferences) [#issue314](https://github.com/xulihang/ImageTrans-docs/issues/314)